ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/_posts/2025-08-08-initial-build.md

 ---
 layout: default
-title:  "Day 1 - If you build it, they will come."
+title:  "Week 1 - If you build it, they will come."
 date:   2025-08-08
 ---

 ## Robot Building Montage!

-TL;DR; - The people at TXRX point me in the right direction!
+#### TL;DR; - The people at TXRX point me in the right direction!
 Here is a fun video of me building the hexapod!

 Since I was a teenager, I've always wanted to learn ROS.
 I've installed it before, messed around with gazebo, but never really made or controlled a real robot.
 Fast-forward 18 years to a C.S. degree, hack-a-thon gold medals, a vast network of like-minded friends and colleagues, commanding space robotics on the International Space Station, and now I've finally begun to dedicate myself to actually programming robots.